OskarEffenberger/bachelorProject/README.md

 Takes Taxonimic assignments for Bioms from the [MGnify](https://www.ebi.ac.uk/metagenomics) Database and feeds them into a [DeepMicro Tool](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fdeepmicro%2Fdeepmicro%2F1.4%2Bgalaxy1&version=latest), resulting in classification on a Biom level.
 ## Inputs
 * 2 Bioms Strings from Mgnify (eg. **root:Engineered** or **root:Environmental:Aquatic:Freshwater:Drinking water:Chlorinated**), a list of possible bioms can be found [here](https://www.ebi.ac.uk/metagenomics/browse/biomes/).
-* A jupyter notebook [Galaxy_Get_analysis.ipynb](https://github.com/OskarEffenberger/bachelorProject/blob/main/notebooks/Galaxy_Get_analysis.ipynb) , which collects Taxonomic assignmensts from MGnify
+* A jupyter notebook [Galaxy_Get_analysis.ipynb](https://github.com/OskarEffenberger/bachelorProject/blob/main/notebooks/Galaxy_Get_analysis.ipynb) , which collects taxonomic assignmensts from MGnify
 * A jupyter notebook [Galaxy_MergeTaxonomyByRank.ipynb](https://github.com/OskarEffenberger/bachelorProject/blob/main/notebooks/Galaxy_MergeTaxonomyByRank.ipynb) , which merges the taxonomic assignments of a all samples in a biome into a single table, filtered by given taxonomic rank.
-* A taxonomic level on which [Galaxy_MergeTaxonomyByRank.ipynb](https://github.com/OskarEffenberger/bachelorProject/blob/main/notebooks/Galaxy_MergeTaxonomyByRank.ipynb) merges the assignments
+* A taxonomic level on which [Galaxy_MergeTaxonomyByRank.ipynb](https://github.com/OskarEffenberger/bachelorProject/blob/main/notebooks/Galaxy_MergeTaxonomyByRank.ipynb) merges the assignments.
-* Max Samples, an integer limiting for how many samples the Notebook tries to find assignments.
-This input exists to reduce datasize and runtime for Bioms with large quantities of samples.
+* Max Samples, an integer limiting for how many samples the notebook requests for each biome from the MGnify-API.
+This input exists to reduce datasize and runtime for biomes with large quantities of samples.
 * A normalization method out of {Softmax,relative Abundance, Sigmoid, CSS, TMM,RLE}